MattRoger/pizzaShop/README.md

-# pizzaShop
+# Pizza Shop
+A JavasScript based website for a pizzeria

 ## Motivation
-A web app to order pizza, using vanilla js
+A web app to order pizza, focusing on using vanilla js.

 ## Build Status
 Completed